suren-atoyan/x-python/README.md

 A complete solution for python-in-browser. (check the [Usage](#usage) section :point_down:)

 <hr />

 🔥 A REPL powered by `xPython` as `React` component is coming soon
 <br />
-⌛️It's still in beta testing
+⌛️ It's still in beta testing

 <hr />

 ## Synopsis